 - Ketoacidosis is a dangerous metabolic state that can occur in type 1 diabetics if they aren’t managing their insulin levels and diet properly.
 This is also known as diabetic ketoacidosis or DKA[*].

 DKA can also occur in diabetics who are sick.
 Either way, it involves an extremely high level of ketones in the blood that causes it to turn acidic.

-On a standard diet, the default energy source of the body is carbohydrates.
-But with a very-low-carb, moderate-protein, and high-fat ketogenic diet, the body begins to switch from burning carbs for fuel to breaking down fats, releasing ketone bodies that are used for fuel.
+On a standard diet, the default energy source of your body is carbohydrates.
+But with a very-low-carb, moderate-protein, and high-fat ketogenic diet, your body begins to switch from burning carbs to breaking down fats, releasing ketone bodies which are used as the main fuel source.